ZetsKP/InternetStuff/docs/torrents.md

 - [Nutbread](https://nutbread.github.io/t2m/) - Open source website to convert .torrent files to magnet URI(s).
 - [killyourtv](http://mpc73okj7wq2xl6clofl64cn6v7vrvhpmi6d524nrsvbeuvjxalq.b32.i2p/) - I2P torrent tracker for TV Shows.
 - [BTCloud](https://btcloud.io/) - BTCLoud offer 1 GB of storage space with 1 GB file size limit and 5 torrents stored at a time for its free users.
-- [Filestream.me](https://filestream.me/) - (needs VPN to visit the page) - Free user of Filestream are being entitled and limited to a maximum of 5 GB file size for each torrent download and the file will stay on the server for 3 days only.
-- [Furk](https://www.furk.net/) - (Needs invite) Offers an unlimited storage time for fetched file as long as the file is from a public sources such as the Pirate Bay.
-- [Seedr](https://seedr.cc/) - Essentially a seedbox you can paste torrents into which returns a streamable direct link.
 - [Streamza](https://streamza.com/)

 ## Torrent Search Engine